lucianpls/QB3/README.md

 # QB3: Image/Raster Compression, Fast and Efficient

 - Better compression than PNG in most cases
-- Lossless compression and decompression rate of 500MB/sec for byte data, 4GB/sec for 64 bit data
+- Lossless compression and decompression rate of 600MB/sec for byte RGB data
 - All integer types, signed and unsigned, 8 to 64bit per value
 - Lossless, or lossy by division with a small integer (quanta)
 - No significant memory footprint during encoding or decoding